harperreed/gpt3-persona-bot/README.md

 * Break the prompts into JSON Q/A pairs and then merge in prompt building
   * Allows for some meta data and source data in persona generation
   * Can have "names"
+  * can put model tweaks directly in personas
 * Maybe some easier hooks into various chat apps
 * More personas
   * Doctor?